Yudit HOWTO

 if there were an universal decoder.
 Encoding on the other hand, has

-some ambiguity as there are characters that occupy the same unicode
+some ambiguity as there are characters that occupy the same Unicode

 character but they are distinct in COMPOUND_TEXT.
 For this, reason,